kiratech/labs/Workshops/AI/04-Agents-and-RAG/README.md

 * Voucher: **20% of €1,200 = €240**, **capped at €50** (`[SLA-212][SLA-214]`).
 * Net outcome clearly explained in the final answer with citations.

-If the cap isn’t applied, open the LangSmith run to confirm `calc` input/output and that the agent read the right clause.
+If the cap isn't applied, open the LangSmith run to confirm `calc` input/output and that the agent read the right clause.

 ### 7.3 Digital activation error scenario